 8. Last orders

-When the celebrities are voted off the show, the first thing they do after they’ve spoken to Ant and Dec is to visit the series’ psychiatrist before visiting Medic Bob, who will check their weight and blood pressure.
+When the celebrities are voted off the show, the first thing they do after they’ve given their exit interview and seen their best bits is to visit the series’ psychiatrist before visiting Medic Bob, who will check their weight and blood pressure.
 They’re then given their phone back and can make the all-important call to their agent.

 9. Bred bugs

 Given how many bugs are involved in the Bushtucker Trials, it’s no surprise to hear that there is a dedicated bug-breeding factory on site.
-On average, there are 250,000 cockroaches, 153,000 crickets, 2.5 million meal worms, 400 spiders, 500 rats, 30 snakes bred for each series of the show.
+On average, there are 250,000 cockroaches, 153,000 crickets, 2.5 million mealworms, 400 spiders, 500 rats and 30 snakes bred for each series of the show.

 10. International flavour